trifork/node-record-mulaw8/README.md

-# node-record-lpcm-16
+# node-record-mulaw-8

-Records a 16-bit signed-integer linear pulse modulation code WAV audio file.
+Records a 8-bit µ-Law encoded WAV audio file, a standard used in telephony: https://en.wikipedia.org/wiki/G.711.

 This module uses Node.js streams to minimize memory usage and optimize speed, perfect for embedded devices and "the internet of things".